Contact Information

 Why Are Minorities Disproportionately Concentrated in Low-Quality Nursing Homes?

 This paper studies the underlying mechanisms giving rise to high levels of racial segregation and disparities across nursing homes in the US.
 Descriptively, I find that while residential segregation is an important explanation for racial segregation across nursing homes, it struggles to explain disparities.
 I provide reduced form evidence for several other explanations for disparities: nursing homes seem to discriminate against minorities in their admission practices, individuals tend to choose nursing homes with a higher share of residents of their own race, and minorities seem less sensitive to changes in nursing home quality.
 To disentangle and quantify the effects of these proposed mechanisms, I then estimate a structural model.
-Counterfactual simulations confirm that residential segregation is indeed the main explanation for high levels of segregation, but it is not always the main driving force behind disparities -- in some states, racial heterogeneity in sensitivity to quality and discrimination by nursing homes play a larger role in explaining disparities.
+Counterfactual simulations confirm that residential segregation is indeed the main explanation for high levels of segregation, but it is not always the main driving force behind disparities -- in some states, heterogeneity in sensitivity to quality and discrimination by nursing homes play a larger role in explaining disparities.

 Peer Effects in the Workplace: Evidence from the Illinois Workplace Wellness Study (with Damon Jones, David Molitor, and Julian Reif)